- June 21, 2014

 At first glance, many of these types of accidents wouldn’t seem likely to cause serious injuries.
 However, slip and falls often do cause broken bones, traumatic brain injuries (TBIs) and spinal cord injuries – all of which can result in significant medical bills, rehabilitation, lost income, physical pain and suffering, emotional distress and more.

 Remember, insurance companies will likely claim that you simply weren’t watching where you were going.
-Having an advocate on your side to examine the accident site, analyze maintenance records, interview witnesses and determine the extent and future costs of your injury can help even the playing field.
+Having a slip and fall accident lawyer on your side to examine the accident site, analyze maintenance records, interview witnesses and determine the extent and future costs of your injury can help even the playing field.
 Don’t let an insurance company hide behind the “open and obvious doctrine” if a premises owner was liable for your injuries.
 The law is on your side.